Accessory Dwelling Units (ADU)

 - Detached - Height shall not exceed the maximum height permitted for an accessory structure or the height of the principal structure

-No short term rentals (e.g., Air B&B) without conditional use permit approved by the Board of Zoning Adjustment
+No short term rentals (e.g., Air B&B) without a conditional use permit

 Property Maintenance: Any property maintenance violations within the last 12 months must be resolved

-Parking: Off-street parking shall meet the requirements of Chapter 9 of the LDC
+Parking: Off-street parking shall meet the requirements of the Land Development Code

 Environmental Constraints: New construction shall not be allowed on areas that contain environmental constraints

-Owner Occupancy: The owner of the property shall reside within either the principal or the accessory dwelling unit
+Owner Occupancy: The owner of the property shall reside on the property

 These provisions do not override any deed restriction or homeowners’ association declarations restricting ADUs